Learn basic photography skills at a venue with lots of photo opportunities

 196 Victoria Road | Woodstock | Cape Town | +27 (0)21 448 1513

 FINE CHOCOLATE CONFECTIONARY

 At Myatt Cafe and Chocolatier you’re transported to a streetside European café, as you sit in chic wicker chairs and sip on the finest teas.
-They serve decadent cakes and pastries, using imported Belgian chocolate in their patisseries for the best confectionery.
-Come in for breakfast, afternoon tea and light meals, too.
-The ambience at Myatt is classy and sophisticated.
+They serve decadent cakes and pastries, using imported Belgian chocolate in their patisseries.
+Come in for breakfast, afternoon tea and light meals, too, it’s classy and sophisticated.

 Crowd favourite: Myatt is famous for their macaroons.